fitabigail/Lamborghini-Deals/README.md

 - View post list
     - As a **Site User** I can view a list of posts so that **I can select one to read**.(must have / complete) [[#5](https://github.com/fitabigail/Lamborghini-Deals/issues/5)]

-- Account registration
+- Account Registration
     - As a **Admin** I can **see register account** so that **I can delete if I want**.(must have / complete) [[#7](https://github.com/fitabigail/Lamborghini-Deals/issues/7)]

 - Manage posts

     - As a **Site Admin** I can create, read, update, and delete posts so that **I can manage my site content**. (must have / complete) [[#3](https://github.com/fitabigail/Lamborghini-Deals/issues/3)]

-- Add Team mebmber
+- Add Team member
     - As an **Admin** I can create, update, and delete a team member's profile so that the user **can see the team member profile online**.(must have / complete) [[#1](https://github.com/fitabigail/Lamborghini-Deals/issues/1)]
 </details>